Topics Map > Service Catalog > Communications and collaboration services > Cloud storage

 To mitigate this issue, make sure you are the only person editing the document.
 If you are online, you can do this by checking out the document (don’t forget to check it back in when you are done!).
 Do not make updates offline UNLESS you know that there is no chance of another user updating a document during the time you are offline and until you can again be online for the changes to sync to the cloud.

 WARNING: Syncing files means you are creating a direct link to your files in SharePoint.
 This means anything you do to the files/folders synced to your file explorer will be applied to the files/folders in SharePoint.
 This means, if you are deleting files or folders in your file explorer, because you do not want to see them in your file explorer, you are deleting them in SharePoint.
-To UNSYNC refer to KB# 94271.
+To UNSYNC refer to KB: SharePoint: Stop Syncing a Document Library

-Please follow the instructions provided by Microsoft (click on the link below).
+Please follow the instructions provided by Microsoft: Sync files with OneDrive on Mac OS X

 It is recommended to open all files saved in SharePoint by using the desktop app corresponding to the file.